-What is Neutrality of Money?
+What is the Neutrality of Money?

-A staple in classical economics, neutrality of money suggests that changes in the supply of money in an economy only affect nominal economic variables such as exchange rates, wages, and the prices of goods and services.
+A staple in classical economics, the neutrality of money suggests that changes in the supply of money in an economy only affect nominal economic variables such as exchange rates, wages, and the prices of goods and services.
 According to the theory, changes in the money supply do not affect real economic variables of consumption, employment, and real gross domestic product (GDP).

 When neutrality of money and 0% population growth coincide, the economy is in steady-state equilibrium, according to the theory.